scottauff/protocol-ready-small-business/SPEC.md

 - security audit steps
 - vendor evaluation criteria

-PRSB does not define branding, marketing, onboarding funnels, or adoption playbooks.
+PRSB excludes marketing/growth and onboarding objectives; see `NON_GOALS.md`.
 Operational artifacts may be published or retained privately according to implementation constraints.